 Architectural visualisation eases this process by letting you look into the future and experience a design long before it exists.
 In doing so, you can ensure that it’s as close to your vision as possible - that it evokes the desired emotion and tells just the right story.

-The fourth-annual Visualisation Prize, sponsored by Lumion rendering software , invites you to explore the limitless potential of visualisation, find your creative flow and inspire others with your most captivating renders.
+The fourth-annual Visualisation Prize, sponsored by Lumion rendering software , invited all finalists of the WAF 2023 awards to explore the limitless potential of visualisation.

 - The Visualisation Prize is free to enter and is open to entries from anybody that has been shortlisted in the 2023 Future Projects, Completed Buildings, Inside and Landscape categories